 The University has liability insurance protection to cover damages caused by, or in some cases to, leased vehicles used for official University business.
-This liability protection is provided to University employees or authorized agents (e.g. students, volunteers) through the Commonwealth of Virginia's Division of Risk Management.
-Beginning on 7/1/07, vehicles will be covered through a combination of self-insurance and the State's LeaseCare program.
+This liability protection is provided to University employees or authorized agents (e.g. students, volunteers) through the Commonwealth of Virginia's Division of Risk Management for third party damages other than to leased vehicles.
+Damage to leased vehicles will be covered through a self-insurance program.
 The department having responsibility for the vehicle must pay the first $1,000 of loss for each claim.
 Use of credit cards providing coverage for damages to rental vehicles, such as the University travel and purchasing cards, when used to book and pay for vehicle rentals is a potential source of coverage for rental vehicle damage including the $1,000 departmental deductible.
-However, use of a credit card to pay for damage to a rental vehicle will jeopardize coverage through the State or University's coverage programs.
-Because leased vehicles are insured under the State program, it is not necessary for employees to purchase additional insurance through the leasing agency if it is located in the United States or Canada.
+However, paying for damage to a rental vehicle will jeopardize coverage through the University's coverage program unless approved by the Office of Property & Liability Risk Management.
+Because leased vehicles are insured under the State and University program, it is not necessary for employees to purchase additional insurance through the leasing agency if it is located in the United States or Canada.
 When employees lease vehicles in a foreign country (excluding Canada), we strongly recommend the purchase of liability and physical damage coverage from the leasing agency.

 Vehicles leased for 30 days or less are covered up to $2 million per claim in excess of the leased vehicle's primary insurance.
 If there is no primary insurance, the State's program provides primary coverage when a leased vehicle is involved in an accident due to employee negligence.